linen care guide

 STAIN REMOVAL GUIDE

 - Treat stains ASAP.
-The longer you wait, the harder it will be to get rid of.
-Avoid tumble-drying or ironing before cleaning as the heat sets the stains.
+The longer you wait, the harder it will be to remove.
+Avoid tumble-drying or ironing before treating as heat sets stains.

-- Choose the right water temperature.
-Choosing the wrong one can actually set stains.
-Use WARM water for oily/fatty stains; COLD water for all other stains (ex. coffee, blood, chocolate, ketchup, red wine).
+- Choose the right water temp to avoid setting the stain.
+Use WARM for oily/fatty stains; COLD for others (coffee, blood, chocolate, ketchup, red wine, etc).

-- DIY stain remover: Soak stained areas in 1 part vinegar + 4 parts water for a few minutes and launder as usual.
+- DIY stain remover: Soak stain in 1 part vinegar + 4 parts water for a few mins. and launder as usual.
+Repeat as needed.

-- Oils (natural body oils, lotions, food).
-Spot clean with mild dishwashing liquid, a natural de-greaser.
-Wet stain with lukewarm/warm water, gently rub with dish soap and launder as usual.
+- Oils (food, body oils, lotions): Spot clean with mild dishwashing liquid, a natural de-greaser.
+Wet stain with lukewarm/warm water and gently rub with dishwashing liquid.
+Launder as usual.

 BRIGHTEN WHITES NATURALLY

-- Bleach may whiten fabrics, but it weakens and deteriorates them over time, and brings with it irritation, toxins and carcinogens.
+- They weaken and deteriorate fabrics over time, and brings with them irritation, toxins and carcinogens.

-- Bleach can irritate the skin and eyes on contact.
+- They can irritate the skin and eyes on contact.